LaubPlusCo/Docker-for-Sitecore-dev/containers/solr/6.6.0-bitnami-sitecore/readme.md

         max-file: "10"
     tty: true
 ```
-3. Run docker-compose up in Powershell from the folder
+3. Go to folder in Powershell or other cmd line and run > $ docker-compose up
-4. Change ContentSearch.Solr.ServiceBaseAddress Sitecore setting to http://localhost:{localhost port} - Remember; always use a patch file to change Sitecore config settings.
+4. Change the Sitecore configuration setting *ContentSearch.Solr.ServiceBaseAddress* to http://localhost:{localhost port} - Remember; always use a patch file to change Sitecore config settings.

 _Suggested convention;_